-SBA 7(a) Loans Receivable, Subject to Loan-Backed Notes-Represents the unguaranteed portions of loans originated under the SBA 7(a) Program which were transferred to a trust and are held as collateral in connection with a securitization transaction.
-The proceeds received from the transfer are reflected as loan-backed notes payable (Note 7).
-These loans are subject to credit risk.
+SBA 7(a) Loans Receivable, Subject to Loan-Backed Notes-Represents the unguaranteed portions of loans originated under the SBA 7(a) Program which were transferred to a trust and are held as collateral in connection with a

 SBA 7(a) Loans Receivable, Paycheck Protection Program-As an SBA 7(a) licensee, the Company originated loans under the PPP.
-As of June 30, 2022, substantially all of the loans originated under the PPP have been satisfied in full.
+As of September 30, 2022, all of the loans originated under the PPP have been satisfied in full.